eclipse-californium/californium/demo-certs/README.md

 -  remove remove all created files
 -  create create keys an jks
 -  export export p12 and pem
+-  copy copy pem files to `californium-tests/californium-interoperability-tests`

-If no argument is provided "remove create export" is used.
+If no argument is provided "remove create export copy" is used.

 Note: to create EdDSA certificates, it's required to use java 15.
 If previous java version are used, this client certificate is missing and the corresponding interoperability test is skipped.